 Rachel Carson's list of posthumous honors is a long one, showing what deep roots Silent Spring thrust not only into the environmental movement, but also into the public psyche.
 President Jimmy Carter awarded her the Presidential Medal of Freedom.
 She appeared on postage stamps in several countries.
 A bridge in Pittsburgh is named after her, as is a government building in Harrisburg.
 The number of schools, parks, nature refuges, scholarships and scholarly prizes named for Rachel Carson would fill a page.

-Silent Spring's principal thesis was that DDT harms bird populations through eggshell thinning [Correction: Silent Spring did not specify the eggshell thinning mechanism; that was proposed later by other researchers - BD].
+Silent Spring's principal thesis was to link the declines in bird populations to pesticide use, and later research found that eggshell thinning was one cause and noted the correlation to DDT.
 The mechanism by which DDT does this is now largely, but not completely, understood.
 In summary, it interferes with the delivery of calcium carbonate to the eggshell gland, and the eggs that are laid have thinner shells.
 Shells that are too thin can lead to the death of the embryo.
 This eggshell thinning is the primary environmental concern over DDT.

 It's been about five decades since Silent Spring was published, and we've learned a lot in those years.
 One thing we've learned is that DDT is only one of many causes of eggshell thinning.
 Other culprits include lead and mercury toxicity, oil, phosphorus and calcium deficiency, and dehydration.
 Perhaps most significantly, birds in captivity in order to undergo testing are under stress, and this stress alone is enough to produce eggshell thinning.
 Although DDT's mechanism for eggshell thinning is plausible, many studies throughout the 1970's and 1980's failed to correlate such thinning with high levels of DDT, even extremely high levels.
 Other studies have confirmed Rachel Carson's findings.
 My own conclusion based on a review is that there probably is a correlation, but it's not a strong one; and at best it's only one of many causes.
 Whether DDT is used or not would probably not have a large impact on bird populations.